 With the guidance of God’s Spirit, we strive to be an authentic worshiping, learning, witnessing, and serving faith community.
-For the past 20 years, this has been the vision of Cosmopolitan United Church of Christ.
-As we celebrate two decades of gathering together as a faith community, let us take a moment to honor this journey and those who, through Christ, made a prayer become a reality.
+For the past 26 years, this has been the vision of Cosmopolitan United Church of Christ.
+As we celebrate more than two decades of gathering together as a faith community, let us take a moment to honor this journey and those who, through Christ, made a prayer become a reality.

 THE HISTORY OF THE UNITED CHURCH OF CHRIST IN THE PHILIPPINES

 The seeds of CUCC were first planted during a time of great change in an island nation, the Philippines.
 Shortly after the end of World War II, the newly liberated Filipinos found themselves once again occupied, but now by missionaries wanting to convert the country to their own denomination.
 In response, the people began calling for an ecumenical movement for the churches to restore their oneness in Christ.
 The two world wars and a religious sectarianism made clear that the church needed to uphold its responsibility as an agent of God's healing and to acknowledge a mutual need for Christ's redemption.

 Answering this call to action, 165 delegates coming from the Evangelical Church of the Philippines, the Philippine Methodist Church, and the United Evangelical Church gathered in May 1948 at the Ellinwood Malate Church in Manila.
 There, they signed a declaration of union proclaiming that the three denominations shall be one, known as the United Church of Christ in the Philippines.